-Lara Bitar is an editor, researcher, news producer, and writer who lives and works between Beirut, Brooklyn, and the Bay Area.
-Over the last decade, she took on different editorial leadership roles in digital, broadcast, and print journalism.
+Lara Bitar is an independent media worker who works in Beirut, Lebanon, and the founding editor of journalist-run publication The Public Source.
 Her media practice is founded on a deep sense of place — a geographical imperative — which centers marginalized communities and connects their struggles to broader frameworks.